bwz3rbot/Discord-3-Strike-Bot/README.md

 This bot is ***highly customizable***
 -----
 The environment variables listed below are stored in your __pw.env__ file.
 You will notice a single file that exists within the root directory of this codebase called __pw.envEXAMPLE.__ Here is where you can customize your bot.
 The only requirements are that you input the correct token for your bot and ACTIVITY_TYPE is limited to only 3 choices.
-But other than that, you have a number of variables to choose from to make the bot fit your server's personality a bit more.
+Besides those limitations, you have a number of variables to choose from to make the bot fit your server's personality.
 See below for definitions of what they all mean.

 -----